Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 - the future of the random process depends only on where it is now and not on how it got there;
-- the dependence of the random process on the past is only through the previous state;
+- the dependence of the random process on the past is only through the previous state.
-- the transition matrix fully describes the random process.

-In any case, since knowledge of the current state is the only requirement for the transition to the next one, any Markov chain can be represented by a
-___state diagram___ like the one below, where states are represented as nodes and transitions are arrows.
+In any case, since knowledge of the current state is the only requirement for the transition to the next one, the probabilities contained in \\(\bm{P}\\) are all we need to properly describe the evolution of the system over time.
+For the same reason, any Markov chain can be represented by a ___state diagram___ like the one below, where states are represented as nodes and transition probabilities are edges.
 <div style="text-align: center;">
 {{< figure src="/images/2_states_toro-juve.png" title="Juve-Toro Markov Chain" width=600 >}}
 </div>